 All of these issues were brought into focus at the Destruction in Art Symposium which took place throughout the month of September 1966 in London.
 More than fifty artists and poets from ten countries in Europe and North America met there to participate in a three-day symposium and to perform events or create objects in a wide range of media throughout the month.
 (3) The majority of those who participated were visual artists who had been instrumental in the development of Happenings, or were poets who had created visual and phonic (Concrete) poetry.
 An equal number of artists from as far away as Argentina, Japan, and Czechoslovakia either sent photographs, original works of art, documentation, or theoretical texts to be read or exhibited at DIAS.
 (4)

-The diverse collection of artists who participated either directly or indirectly in DIAS were unified in their response to the theme of destruction in art.
-Yet they never comprised a movement nor produced a manifesto or publication.(5) They never established a meeting place to discuss and share ideas, nor did they exhibit as a group again after DIAS.
+They never established a meeting place to discuss and share ideas, nor did they exhibit as a group again after DIAS.
 Apart from the month of events, DIAS simply represented a special moment in which a small body of artists shared a discriminating attitude about the use of destruction as an element in the creation of art, as a conceptual frame, as an attitude to the world, and as a way of relating subject matter in art to events and conditions in society.
 This attitude permitted them to explore a body of thought and aesthetic action of intellectual, social, political and aesthetic consequence.

-DIAS was conceived and orchestrated by the stateless artist, Gustav Metzger.
 He was primarily assisted by John Sharkey, an Irish poet working with visual (Concrete) poetry, a film-maker, playwright, and author who designed the DIAS poster and who, at the time, managed the gallery at the Institute of Contemporary Art in London.
 Seven years before DIAS, on November 9, 1959, Metzger authored the manifesto Auto-Destructive Art, the first of five manifestos written between 1959 and 1964.

 AUTO–DESTRUCTIVE ART